14 Must-Have Apps for Restaurant Owners

 This cloud-based accounting solution allows you to manage your books away from your computer.
 You will be able to create invoices, accept online payments, record payments, track your expenses, and more.

-This app is provided through the guest management system, DineTime.
-A guest management system helps create a better dining experience and improves the overall efficiency of your restaurant.
+This app is provided through the table management and reservation system, DineTime.
+A reservation management system helps create a better dining experience and improves the overall efficiency of your restaurant.
 The consumer app allows your customers to view restaurant information, check wait times, and reserve a table.
 You can easily integrate with loyalty reward programs with DineTime as well.

 Keeps all your notes in one place.
 You can even add notes that are audio recordings, attachments, tables, links, and checklists.
 There is a team account available that allows collaboration.